Lifting and access

 01

-How should a workshop choose between Herkules lifts?
+How does a workshop choose between Herkules lifts?

 Start with the work problem: painter access, tire and wheel work, platform access, retrofit needs, vehicle handling, or compact bay constraints.